 Wait, wait, wait.
 How come?
 Isn’t it against what we’ve discussed at the beginning?

 Not necessarily.
 However unexpected, the conclusion is as simple as ABC.

 You can love your job and feel extremely satisfied doing it.
 No matter what.
 Even if it makes no point, no contribution to the world, and no difference to anyone.

 You don’t have to prove that you’re the greatest superhero of them all.
 Unless you want so, of course.

 All in all, the world is big enough for Superman, Batman, Wonder Woman, and the rest of us.
 Saving lives or not.

-And the bullshit jobs theory may be, well, bullshit.
+And the unsatisfying jobs theory may be, well, wrong.

 Andrew Sanchez, Associate Professor in Social Anthropology at the University of Cambridge, seems to share this opinion.
 Yet, he is more politically correct while presenting his views on Graeber’s theory.

 I think that Bullshit Jobs is basically wrong.
 Nonetheless, I like the fact that a book like this exists, and I wish that there were more of them. (…) Even when Graeber was wrong, he made you think.
 And what he made you think about was invariably something important.
 That’s what an academic is for.